run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 See Run:ai Cluster prerequisites [NVIDIA](../../cluster-setup/cluster-prerequisites.md#nvidia) requirements.

-The Run:ai control plane, when installed standalone, does not require the NVIDIA prerequisites.
+The Run:ai control plane, when installed without a Run:ai cluster, does not require the NVIDIA prerequisites.

 Information on how to download the GPU Operator for air-gapped installation can be found in the [NVIDIA GPU Operator pre-requisites](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/install-gpu-operator-air-gapped.html#install-gpu-operator-air-gapped){target=_blank}.